W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - How does Bcrypt evaluate whether a password is valid or not?

-- What is sessions?
+- What is a session?
 How do you enable it?
 How do you use it?

 - What is a session secret?
 Why is it important and how do we set it?

+- What is a cookie?

+- What is session persistence?

 - What are view helpers and when and why are view helpers used in Sinatra?

+- What are view variables?
+Why are they important and how are they used?

+- What is a Sinatra route?

+- What is SQL injection?
+How do we prevent it?

+- Explain how `exec_params` works.

 - What three values must be returned by the call method of a Rack application which describes the response sent to the client?